EventStore/terraform-provider-eventstorecloud/README.md

   values for `resource_provider` are `aws`, `gcp` and `azure`.
 - `region` - (`string`, Required) - the name of the region in which the network should be created.
 Region names must be in the format used by the resource provider, for example `us-west-2` for AWS, or `East US` for Azure.
 - `cidr_block` - (`string`, Required) - the address space of the network.
-The maximum prefix length is `/16`, and the minimum is `/24`.
+The maximum prefix length is `/9` however what is allowed is provider dependent, and the minimum is `/24`.
 Smaller networks can hold fewer managed clusters, but may be easier to peer to infrastructure hosting applications.

 ### Attributes